stanwood/Macchiato_iOS/README.md

 		}
 		```

 4. Now, let's say we want to test the image at position 11, which cannot be accessed in the view, we can set different actions, like `swipeUp, swipeDown`.
-For examplel:
+For example:

 	```json